-Other laws that apply to workers affected by pregnancy, childbirth, or related medical conditions, include: Title VII which prohibits employment discrimination based on sex, pregnancy, or other protected categories (enforced by the U.S. Equal Employment Opportunity Commission (EEOC)) The ADA which prohibits employment discrimination based on disability (enforced by the EEOC) The Family and Medical Leave Act which provides unpaid leave for certain workers for pregnancy and to bond with a new child (enforced by the U.S Department of The PUMP Act which provides nursing mothers a time and private place to pump at work (enforced by the U.S. Department of Labor) Learn more at www.EEOC.gov/Pregnancy-Discrimination
+Receiving additional break time to use the bathroom, eat, and rest Other laws that apply to workers affected by pregnancy, childbirth, or related medica Title VII which prohibits employment discrimination based on sex, pregnancy, or other WHAT OTHER FEDERAL EMPLOYMENT LAWS MAY APPLY TO PREGNANT protected categories (enforced by the U.S. Equal Employment Opportunity Commission The Family and Medical Leave Act which provides unpaid leave for certain workers for pregnancy and to bond with a new child (enforced by the U.S Department of Labor) The PUMP Act which provides nursing mothers a time and private place to pump at work (enforced by the U.S. Department of Labor) Learn more at www.EEOC.gov/Pregnancy-Discrimination